 - The Remuneration Policy is in line with SSPF’s objectives and is appropriate to the extent and organisation of the fund and the nature, complexity and reputation of the Shell undertaking for which the fund administers the scheme.

 - The remuneration and/or any (expense) allowances are commensurate with the level of responsibility, the (suitability) requirements established for the job and the time required to carry out the job.
+With regard to determining the time required to carry out the job, the statutory FTE score is used as a starting point in principle.

 - SSPF does not pay severance pay on premature dismissal.